GravityKit/GravityExport-Lite/readme.txt

 = I have a custom field.
 Can your plugin handle this? =

-Wow, it's almost as if you know the plugin.
-Spooky.
-But, yes you can.
+You should ask yourself, if your field can handle this plugin!
+But, yes it can.
 In multiple ways actually.

 The default way the plugins renders the output, is by calling `get_value_export` on the field.
 All Gravity Forms fields need that function, so make sure that is implemented.
 The result is one column with the output combined to one cell per row.

-But you can also make your own field-renderer:
+But you can also make your own field-renderer, like this:

 1. Make a class that extends `GFExcel\Field\BaseField` (recommended) or extends `GFExcel\Field\AbstractField` or implements `GFExcel\Field\FieldInterface`
 1. Return your needed columns and cells by implementing `getColumns` and `getCells`.
 (See `AddressField` for some inspiration)